ConvFormer: Revisiting Transformer for Sequential User Modeling: Proposed method

 \subsection{Accelerated approximation algorithm}

-One potential concern regarding the criterion (2) is the possibility of inefficiencies arising when user behavior sequences are lengthy, as highlighted by recent studies~\cite{pi2020search,chen2021end}.
+One potential concern of the LighTCN layer, regarding the criterion (2), is the computational cost of large receptive field given lengthy behavior sequences, as highlighted by recent studies~\cite{pi2020search,chen2021end}.
 This is because as the receptive field broadens to almost the sequence length, the computational complexity of the model becomes $\mathcal{O}(\mathrm{L}^2)$.
 To address this issue, we have developed an acceleration algorithm for ConvFormer, denoted by \textbf{ConvFormer-F}, inspired by the convolution theorem~\cite{fcnn,dsp} in Lemma~\ref{lem:a1}.
 The key inspiration of Lemma~\ref{lem:a1} is that the convolution in the temporal domain can be transformed into a Hadamard product in the Fourier domain, leading to a more efficient computation of the DWC layer:

 where $\odot$ indicates the Hadamard point-wise product, $\mathbf{C}$ is right-padded with zeros to ensure it has the same length as $\mathbf{R}$. $\mathcal{F}$ denotes the Discrete Fourier Transform~\cite{dsp}, a fundamental technique for processing discrete time series data~\cite{dsp}, and $\mathcal{F}^{-1}$ indicates the inverse DFT (IDFT) in Definition~\ref{def:dft}.